Europeans deprived of UK immigration status due to crimes they did not commit

 Legal advisors have told The Independent they estimate hundreds or if not thousands of these cases have been paused in error, due to records on the Police National Computer (PNC), a 47-year-old database which holds personal data on about 13.2 million UK residents, being out of date.

-The Home Office says that people with pending applications can still access employment, housing and benefits, but experts warn that many applicants are facing practical difficulties with proving that they have a right to these services and rights.
+The Home Office says that people with pending applications can still access their rights, but experts warn that many applicants are facing practical difficulties with proving that they have a right to employment, benefits and the rental market.

 Roland Balewski, 46, waited two years for a decision on his EU settlement scheme application because the PNC records falsely showed that a prosecution of an alleged crime from 1999 was still pending.